 Chapter 5: Instrumentation and Switches

 YAMAHA INSTRUMENTATION PANEL

-Grady-White installs full Yamaha Command Link or Command Link Plus instrumentation on all boats.
+Grady-White installs full Yamaha Command Link instrumentation on pre-rig boats.
 The instruments are powered by the ignition key(s) and will operate when the ignition switch(es) is in the "on" position.